Mean-Payoff Pushdown Games: Mean-Payoff Pushdown Graphs

 \end{proof}

 Our goal now is the computation of the $\omega$ values of the summary function.
 To achieve the computation of $\omega$ values we will define another summary function $s^*$ and a new WPS $\wps^*$ such that certain cycles in $\wps^*$ will characterize the $\omega$ values of the summary function.
 We now define the summary function $s^*$ and the pushdown system $\wps^*$.
 Let $d= (|Q|\cdot|\Gamma|)^2$.
 The new summary function $s^*$ is defined as follows: if the values of $s_d$ and $s_{d+1}$ are the same then it is assigned the value of $s_d$, and otherwise the value $\omega$.
-Formally,
+Formally, for all states $q_1,q_2 \in \wps$ and a stack symbol $\gamma$,